-A 1080p screen will no longer suffice if you want to watch video on a screen greater than roughly 80 inches.
+A 1080p screen will no longer suffice if you want to watch video on a screen over roughly 80 inches.
 You’ll need a big, pricey 4K setup for this.
-A projector screen is nearly always more practical than an LCD TV for outside watching, such as organizing your own backyard movie night.
+A projector screen is nearly always more practical than an LCD TV for outside watching, such as organizing your backyard movie night.

 5 best inflatable movie screens

 1. KHOMO GEAR Jumbo 20-Feet Inflatable Outdoor and Indoor Theater Projector Screen

 It takes less than five minutes to set up this inflatable outdoor movie screen properly.
 It comes with all the blowers you’ll need to fill its massive 20-foot frame.
 This frame size gives you plenty of room to watch your favorite movies or television shows.
 However, remember that the screen is closer to 15.5 feet diagonally.

 The electric blower that comes with the screen is quiet, so you won’t be bothered when filling it with air.
 It’s quite hefty once it’s been filled.
 This means that even in high winds, you won’t have to worry about the screen flying away.
 It comes with various ropes and plastic pegs to firmly secure the frame to the ground.
 There’s even a handy carrying pouch where you can put the accessories for easier organization.

 On the other hand, the frame’s construction is susceptible to physical harm.
 Make sure the screen is on a flat surface free of rocks or other sharp items that could penetrate the frame.